-Material grinding (also called attrition milling) is the process by which materials are mechanically broken into fine granules, and it is an essential step in many industrial processes.
+Material grinding (also called attrition milling) is the process by which materials are mechanically broken into fine granules and is an essential step in many industrial processes.
 Considered a subset of cutting, grinding is used in the metal-cutting process.
-Grinding machinery can be used to reduce the particulate size of various materials, but is most commonly recognized for its uses in the mining industry to extract valuable metals, such as gold and silver, from surrounding host rock.
+Grinding machinery can be used to reduce the particulate size of various materials with precision, but is most commonly recognized for its uses in the mining industry where it is used to extract valuable metals, such as gold and silver, from surrounding host rock.
 These tools are not only useful but are also unique.
 For grinding materials, there are few substitutes for the high ease and efficiency of industrial grinding machines.

 Material grinding machines can be applied to various industrial processes.
-As mentioned, the mining industry commonly uses milling machines to extract desired elements from the less desirable surrounding materials.
-However, grinding machines can be used for a variety of purposes outside of the mining industry.
-For example, mechanical attrition can be used to change the reaction of processes; for example, smaller particle size increases the surface area, which can improve the reaction speed or reduce the temperature at which a reaction occurs more quickly.
+As mentioned, the mining industry commonly uses milling machines to extract desired elements from the less desirable surrounding materials; however, grinding machines can be used for a variety of purposes outside of the mining industry as well.
+For example, mechanical attrition can be used to change the reaction of processes.
+For example, smaller particle size increases the surface area, which can improve the reaction speed or reduce the temperature at which a reaction occurs.

-As mentioned above for the creation of nanomaterials, some materials are difficult to grind to a very fine particulate size using purely mechanical means.
-Thus, in some cases, such as for organic substances, like pigments, wet milling can be used to reduce the particle size further than possible via dry milling.
-For wet milling, a slurry is created, so as the material is mechanically crushed, it is also dispersing into the liquid medium; the liquid could be subsequently evaporated, depending on the material requirements.
+As mentioned above for the creation of nanomaterials, some materials are difficult to grind or cut to a very fine particulate size while working with purely mechanical means.
+Thus, in some cases, such as for organic substances such as pigments, wet milling can be used to reduce the particle size further than possible via dry milling.
+During wet milling, a slurry is created.
+As the material is mechanically crushed, the process also disperses the material into the liquid medium.
+Depending on the material requirements, the liquid could be subsequently evaporated.

 The General Kinematics VIBRA-DRUM® Grinding Mill is a high-energy vibratory drum mill that can be used to grind various materials, including cement, iron oxides, precious metals, shale, and slag.
-Its unique ability to recover high value precious metals and industrial minerals that are too abrasive for other grinding technology offerings.
+The tool offers a unique ability to recover high-value precious metals and industrial minerals that are too abrasive for other grinding technology offerings.
 In addition, the VIBRA-DRUM® Grinding Mill is smaller and more cost-effective than many standard single-barrel grinding drums.
 To find out more about this equipment or other Grinding and Attrition solutions, contact me!